graphql/graphql-spec/spec/Section 7 -- Response.md

 When the response of the GraphQL operation is a response stream, the first value will be the initial response.
-All subsequent values may contain an `incremental` entry, containing a list of Stream payloads.
+All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream payloads.

-The `label` and `path` entries on Stream payloads are used by clients to identify the `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the response stream.
-When a label is provided, the combination of these two entries will be unique across all Stream payloads returned in the response stream.
+The `label` and `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the response stream.
+When a label is provided, the combination of these two entries will be unique across all Defer and Stream payloads returned in the response stream.

 If the response of the GraphQL operation is a response stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for